BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - Additional user authentication (biometrics use, pin or password)
 - Cloud backup options

+**Do's**
+- Explain what a recovery-phrase is, and provide a guide how to do *safe off-line backups* BEFORE the user is exposed to the phrase or can start using the wallet

 **Products that use this scheme**
 Most bitcoin wallets, including;
 - [Bluewallet]({{ 'https://bluewallet.io'}})